jenniferisasi/sentiment_analysis_with_R/workshop_code.md

 eng_tdm1 <- eng_tdm[nchar(rownames(eng_tdm)) < 11,]

 ```
-This matrix now have the terms that, in the main sentiment data frame, have any value assign to them above 0 in alphabetical order and the total value of each emotion.
+This matrix now have the terms that, in the main sentiment data frame, have any value assign to them above 0 and the total value of each emotion.
 To see how that looks like, lets check the first rows of the matrix with the function `head()` in your language.
 For instance, in Spanish this presents the a column with the `Terms` and the `Docs` that here corresponds to an emotion column:
 ```
 head(spa_tdm1)